 This SFI Investigator Award also funds a PhD studentship, Mr Gordon Greville.

-Her other interests include the development and utilisation of high-throughput technologies for N-glycan analysis, clinical marker discovery and role of system biology in regulation of glycosylation in cancer and inflammatory diseases.
+Her other interests include the development and utilisation of high-throughput technologies for glycan analysis as well as detailed glycan characterization, clinical marker discovery and role of system biology in regulation of glycosylation in cancer and inflammatory diseases.

 -Epigenetic regulation of glycosylation and the impact on chemoresistance in cancer, glycosylation control for advanced drug manufacture, provision of glycan markers for advanced therapy and medicinal products (ATMPs)